 Eric is a life-long entrepreneur, starting his first technology company while in college at Arizona State University, where he earned a degree in Accounting.
 Right out of ASU, he worked for Cooper and Lybrand, which is now Price Waterhouse Cooper (PWC) in public auditing.
 He has worked with private companies as well as large government agencies helping them comply with new rules and regulations and streamlining their policies and procedures.

 His past work experiences are part of the reason Eric decided to join Heritage Financial Strategies.
 He has played an integral part in setting up the technology, data security and integration, so that it meets all FINRA requirements.
 His work has been instrumental in the success of the business where employees and clients enjoy the latest technological advances.
 Eric will continue to have more interactions with clients as his role expands to bring new tax and insurance services to Heritage Financial Strategies clients.

-Eric likes spending time at home with Shanna and their fur-kids Oliver and Princess.
-When they have time to travel, Eric and Shanna love to explore Arizona and Eric is trying to get Shanna to expand her travel aspirations to more than just beach locations.
+He is a native Arizonan, growing up in Paradise Valley and loves to stretch Shanna’s travel aspirations to be more than beach.
 He readily admits his favorite vacation spot, hands down is Maui.
 Part of the reason he loves going there is that he can ride every day, before he joins Shanna on the beach.
 He loves riding the West Maui Loop and actually rode UP Haleakala!

 Fun fact: Eric is an Arizona native, growing up in Paradise Valley and attending ASU.
 He remembers when the East Valley was a dirt road outside of Phoenix and not a most-wanted place to live.